 Update on August 31: Holowka’s sister says he committed suicide.

-Kennedy has denied some of the accusations against him on Twitter.
 In a thread, game designer and writer Meg Jayanth accused Kennedy, who is one of the cofounders of Failbetter Games.
 Game writer Olivia Wood backed up those accusations.
-Wood explained that Kennedy used his position to prey on her and other young employees for sex.
+Wood claimed that Kennedy used his position to prey on her and other young employees for sex.
 And then when those relationships would end, Wood alleges that Kennedy would use his position to belittle her and other women.

 In response to this, Failbetter posted a statement on Twitter.